 Sephora’s rewards program sets milestones based on dollars spent in a calendar year.
 In order to achieve VIB status, users must spend $350 annually, and to achieve Rouge status users must spend $1,000.
 This program truly masters the art of making its customers feel special.
 By offering interesting rewards at each tier they not only make their customers feel valued, but also entice them to share their status with their friends and family.

-Reward tier names should be chosen to create an aspiration – users should want to get to the higher tier just for the bragging rights or feeling special.
-All users who register for the loyalty rewards program should be automatically set at the entry level tier.
-Avoid adding points to the lowest tier and allow them to automatically enroll into the program.
-The lowest tier should be open up some benefit (though small) for simply signing up for the loyalty rewards program.
-For example, an entry level tier could allow the user to buy from an exclusive product set or get a one-time offer for free shipping.
+Reward tier names should be chosen to create an aspiration – users should want to get to the higher tier just for the bragging rights or to feel special.
+All users who register for the loyalty rewards program should be automatically set at the entry-level tier.
+Avoid adding points to the lowest tier and allow them to automatically enroll in the program.
+The lowest tier should open up some benefits (though small) for simply signing up for the loyalty rewards program.
+For example, an entry-level tier could allow the user to buy from an exclusive product set or get a one-time offer for free shipping.